 Learn more through these links.

-There are amazing resources online for you to dive into and learn more about our ocean environment and natural world.
+There are amazing resources online for you to dive into and learn more about our ocean environment and the natural world.
 We’ve brought some of our favourites here so when you return to your home country you can help protect your marine mammals too!

 If you are interested in the endangered status of animals worldwide have a look at the ICUN Red List which also has links to tonnes of scientific papers.
 It covers all types of animals, from the whales to insects, and some animals you can see in your back garden!

-A MMO scans the area of water for wildlife and can postpone airguns from sounding if they spot something.
+A MMO scans a specific area of water for wildlife and can postpone airguns from sounding if they spot something.
 There is an online course at Scanning Ocean Sectors that you can do from anywhere in the world.

 A website we use every time we go searching for the aurora is Space Weather Live which has live information from a satellite, giving us data on the solar wind.
-They also have live webcams around the aural oval and an image gallery from the best nights
+They also have live webcams around the aural oval and an image gallery from the best nights.

-We love our beautiful country, so if you want to learn more about our wildlife & landscape, culture and heritage, or even just our volcanoes have a look at Iceland.is and if you are feeling brave why not try to learn our beautiful language with this free course.
+We love our beautiful country, so if you want to learn more about our wildlife & landscape, culture and heritage, or even just our volcanoes, then have a look at Iceland.is and if you are feeling brave why not try to learn our beautiful language with this free course.

-Sometimes our customers have blogs and send us the links – We always read them but we would like to start sharing them!
+Sometimes our customers have personal blogs and send us the links – We always read them but we would like to start sharing them!